michellebaker1129/week-1-challenge/README.md

 CSS
     Font size rem - relative to 16px to allow zooming in on text without enlarging everything on the page

+    Adjusted line height to 1.5 for paragraphs

     Color Contrast
     Fix HoriSEOn for text readers

+            TUTOR QUESTION: How do I approach this?

     GIVEN a webpage meets accessibility standards
 WHEN I view the source code